Unlock The Secret To The Future Of Business With What Is The Joint Appointment Model.

 Common Mistakes and What People Get Wrong

 One of the biggest pitfalls is assuming that a joint appointment is just two jobs in one.
-Think about it: it’s not.
-It’s a unique role that requires a different skill set: negotiation, boundary-setting, and the ability to translate between different cultures Not complicated — just consistent..
+In practice, it’s not.
+It’s a unique role that requires a different skill set: negotiation, boundary-setting, and the ability to translate between different cultures That's the part that actually makes a difference.
+And it works..

 Overcommitting Early